AdaSD: Adaptive Speculative Decoding for Efficient Language Model Inference

 However, these methods have limitations.
 First, aligning the draft model often requires additional training, adding computational cost.
 Second, relaxing acceptance criteria introduces trade-offs between accuracy and efficiency, and requires extra efforts to determine the tolerable levels.
 Third, many approaches rely heavily on extensive hyperparameter tuning, necessitating iterative configuration searches to achieve satisfactory performance.

-To address the aforementioned limitations, we propose \emph{Adaptive Speculative Decoding} (AdaSD), a hyperparameter-free approach to improve LLM inference efficiency.
-AdaSD introduces two adaptive thresholds: one to determine when to terminate candidate token generation by the draft model, and the other to decide the acceptance criterion for candidate tokens verified by the target model.
-Specifically, we employ entropy and Jensen–Shannon distance as principled measures to set these thresholds.
-Furthermore, both thresholds are dynamically adjusted during inference based on information from previously generated tokens, eliminating the need for manual configuration or model-specific tuning.
+To address the aforementioned limitations, we propose \emph{Adaptive Speculative Decoding} (AdaSD), a hyperparameter-free approach to enhance LLM inference efficiency.
+AdaSD consists of two components: one determines the termination of candidate token generation, and the other defines acceptance criteria for verification.
+Specifically, we employ entropy and Jensen-Shannon distance as principled metrics to set these components separately.
+Furthermore, both metrics are dynamically adjusted during inference based on information from previously generated tokens, eliminating the need for manual configuration or model-specific tuning.

-The contributions of this paper are as follows: \begin{itemize}[nosep] \item We propose AdaSD, an adaptive decoding method that jointly adjusts candidate token generation length and acceptance criteria to balance inference speed and accuracy. \item Our method is compatible with off-the-shelf models, requiring neither model architecture change nor additional training.
-Moreover, we eliminate the need for hyperparameter tuning. \item Experimental results indicate that AdaSD achieves up to 49\% speedup over standard speculative decoding, while limiting accuracy degradation to less than 2\%. \end{itemize}
+The contributions of this paper are as follows: \begin{itemize}[nosep] \item We propose AdaSD, an adaptive speculative decoding method that jointly adjusts candidate generation length and acceptance criteria to balance inference speed and accuracy. \item We introduce a Bayesian verification mechanism that estimates the acceptance probability of candidate tokens, providing an adaptive alternative to fixed verification rules. \item Our method is compatible with off-the-shelf models, requiring neither model architecture change nor additional training.
+Moreover, we eliminate the need for hyperparameter tuning. \item Experimental results indicate that AdaSD achieves up to 1.46$\times$ speedup over standard speculative decoding, while limiting accuracy degradation to less than 1.8\%. \end{itemize}